 Nearly every interaction matters in The Outer Worlds.
 Every remark, statement, and argument has a ripple effect on other missions down the line.
 Because of this, the campaign feels incredibly personalized, and no two players will experience the storyline exactly the same way.

 While there are elements from previous Obsidian Entertainment games mixed in, The Outer Worlds feels most similar to Fallout: New Vegas.
-As such, if you’re looking for a game in which you can completely immerse yourself in the lore, this might be the one for you.
+As such, if you’re looking for games set in space in which you can completely immerse yourself in the lore, this might be the one for you.

 Besides the creative elements, Space Engineers also have a survival component.
 Your ability to survive the planet’s many perils will be put to the test, despite each planet being a veritable treasure trove of construction and crafting materials.
 Players can mine and refine materials found on planets and asteroids to create more advanced equipment for their astronauts and ships.